OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 #### Some Highlights

+* **Richard:** "Fundamentally, Open Data is about restoring trust with our government."
-* **Colin:** Open Data and [FIPPA Requests](http://www.gov.mb.ca/chc/fippa/index.html) can be used to push for policy changes.
+* **Colin:** Open Data and [FIPPA Requests](http://www.gov.mb.ca/chc/fippa/index.html) can be used by citizens or organizations to push government for policy changes.
-* **Keith:** Paper is to Open Data as KFC is to the Canadian Food Guide.
+* **Keith:** "Paper is to Open Data as KFC is to the Canadian Food Guide."
 * **Mary Agnes:** Data in journalism as *starting place* for stories that might otherwise have been missed.
 * **Dennis:** A reminder that technology is not objective.
 Different metrics used to quantify and explain data can create bias.

-"There's not just some kind of accountability that comes with democracy.
-We're the accountants!"
+When asked by audience member [Dan Bernardic](https://twitter.com/bernardic) about what all this means for the average citizen, I tried to express what I see as the importance of Open Government.
+That government accountability isn't something that comes pre-packaged with a democracy.
+We the citizens are the accountants but an account needs their spreadsheets. ;)

 ## Second Half: Meeting the Makers